-Look out for a “lack of evidence” being described as evidence of “no difference” in effect.
+Look out for a “lack of evidence” being described as evidence of “no difference”.